RomeHein/ESPecial/README.md

 ## Usage

 ### Wifi connection
 You should first connect your esp32 to your local network.
-This is easily done thanks to the WifiManager library.
-Simply power on your device, and connect to the access point (AP) provided.
-Its name should be the one you provided in the variable called `APName` at the begining of the main.ino file, you can of course change it.
+Simply power on your device, and connect to the access point (AP) call ESP32 with the password `p@ssword2000` on your computer wifi setup.
-Once connected to the AP, a configuration window should appears.
-From here you can connect to your local network (the one provided by your rooter, internet box etc).
+Once connected, you can access the esp32 web interface in your favorite browser by entering the address `http://especial.local`.
+All esp32 features can be access in AP mode (except for the Telegram part of course).
+But it's better if you connect your esp32 to your local network.
+Go in the setting page of ESPecial web page, and switch on the Station Mode (STA) in the wifi section.
+Here simply set your wifi network SSID and password.
+You can also rename the DNS name of the esp32.

 ### Web interface
-You can now find the IP in the serial log of the esp32.
-Simply enter the address on your favorite browser and enter.
-You are now on the page directly served by your ESP32!
 The interface is responsive and should be usable on your smartphone.
 It should look like this:
 <p align="center">
     <img src="images/initial-home-page.png" width="400">